majahe/NT2Taallesinternational/Guide/GitHub-Setup-Guide.md

 - Basic computer skills
 - About 30-60 minutes of time

-## 🚀 Step 1: Create a GitHub Account
+## 🚀 Step 1: Create a GitHub Account.
 ### 1.1 Go to GitHub
 1. Open your web browser
 2. Go to [github.com](https://github.com)